 In December 2018, Green America’s membership, marketing, and operations director Dana Christianson welcomed her first child, Eustace, to the world.
 Naturally, she had put together a baby registry out of products that came from Green Business Network members.
-Now that she’s tried the products for herself, here’s her favorite mama must-haves or gifts for a baby shower.
+Now that she’s tried the products for herself, here’s her favorite mama must-haves, whether you're a new parents yourself or are looking for green gift ideas for new moms.
 She suggests online baby registries like Babylist so you don’t have to register at a big box store to make your registry accessible for your friends and family.
 Instead, you can link to businesses that share your values like and have the green, non-toxic products you want!

 Traditional Medicinals, has lots of tasty teas and Mother’s Milk Tea ($5.29) is one especially made to promote lactation.
 As a first-time mom I was happy to find this had great reviews.

 If it’s not broke, don’t fix it.
 These simple Nursing Pads ($4.50/pair) from Decent Exposure are six layers of 100 percent cotton and are soft and absorbent.